 After reviewing the options and feedback received we have created the detailed design for what was originally presented as one of the two options that were first presented.
-The final design involves constructing a new 4 metre wide two-way cycleway on the northern side of Ian McKinnon Drive.
+The final design involves constructing a new 4 metre wide two-way cycleway on the western side of Ian McKinnon Drive.
 The lower (southern) half of the cycleway will use the motorway maintenance road.

-The upper half will use one of the existing city bound traffic lanes, but to ensure there are still 2 traffic lanes in this direction, one of the south bound traffic lanes will be removed.
+The upper half will use one of the existing city bound traffic lanes, but to ensure there are still 2 traffic lanes in this direction, one of the west bound traffic lanes will be removed.

 - Upper Ian McKinnon Drive – a 4m wide two-way cycleway with a 0.6m wide raised island providing separation from the traffic lane (similar to Beach Road).

 - One westbound traffic lane along upper Ian McKinnon Drive.
 Traffic modelling shows the impacts on traffic flow of losing this land will be minor.

 - Lower Ian McKinnon Drive – a 4m wide two-way cycleway with a 3m wide grass verge providing separation from the traffic lane.

 - All 4 traffic lanes will be retained along lower Ian McKinnon Drive.